Click

 member of the Sunset Cliffs Natural Park Council, Point

-Subcommittee and Ocean Beach Woman's Club.
-She is also a
+and the Ocean Beach Woman's Club.
+She is also a member

-member of the Point Loma Rotary Club and the La Playa
+of the Point Loma Rotary Club and the La Playa Unit of

-Unit of Rady Children's Hospital Auxiliary.
-She is on
+Rady Children's Hospital Auxiliary.
+She is on the

 Balboa Park.
 She is also a member of the CA